Katie Jacobs Stanton

 Katie Jacobs Stanton (born October 17, 1970) is an American executive.
 She is the Founder and General Partner of Moxxie Ventures.
 Prior to starting Moxxie Ventures, Stanton was the CMO of Color Genomics and the Vice President of Global Media at Twitter.
 Stanton was on Forbes list as the 56th most powerful woman in the world.
 She sits on the list for People Magazine's 25 Most Intriguing People.
 Stanton has also been featured in Vogue and Fortune Magazine.
 She worked at Twitter from July 2010 through January 2016.
-Stanton sits on the board of directors for Vivendi and Time.
+Stanton served on the boards of Time Inc. and Vivendi.
+In June 2022, Yahoo appointed her to its board of directors.

 In January 2010 she was appointed the Special Advisor to the Office of Innovation at the U.S. State Department, where she made extensive use of Twitter.
 Previously, Barack Obama appointed her to the newly created Director of Citizen Participation position.
 Stanton is a veteran of Google, where her work has included Google Moderator, Google Finance, and the Open Social initiative.
 Previously, she was a producer for Yahoo!
 Finance.